 Women.
 I love them and want to be of service for them, for us!
 Empowering women is indeed the biggest social movement worldwide and so needed.
 As my form of service on this planet, I would like to focus the attention to those who need to be uplifted.
 If we raise the feminine, we can inspire women to believe in themselves and go out and take charge in processes (politics etc).

 This was a new term for me and I resonated with it instantly.
-Marketing is not my favorite topic since I am shy and tend to doubt my abilities.
+Marketing is not my favorite topic since I am shy and don't feel comfortable putting myself out there too much.
 Thus I had certain difficulties to show my work to the world.
-Marketings needs to be organic and matriarchal.
+Marketing needs to be organic and matriarchal.
 It is a networking process after all and should always feel good on both ends.
 I believe in fair payment and win win situations.